BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 This will cause the pod to re-deploy with updated resources.

 If a resource quota applies to a resource request, then the pod should define a resource request.
 If a resource quota applies to a resource limit, then the pod should also define a resource limit.
-We recommend defining resource requests and limits, even if quotas are not used.
+We recommend defining resource requests and limits always.

 ## Generate traffic and observe